 Chinese insurance regulator proposes cap on ownership

-CIRC bans eccentric insurance products
+bans eccentric insurance products

 Chinese regulator introduces new rules to lessen property insurance risk